 What does "academic accommodations" mean?

-Accommodations are those services individually determined as needed for an individual
+Accommodations are those services individually determined as needed for

 What academic accommodations does the school provide?